The Status of EU Protected Habitats and Species in Ireland

 Under Article 11 of the Directive, each member state is obliged to undertake surveillance of the conservation status of the natural habitats and species in the Annexes and under Article 17, to report to the European Commission every six years on their status and on the implementation of the measures taken under the Directive.

-In April 2019, Ireland submitted the third assessment of conservation status for 59 habitats and 60 species (including three overview assessments of species at a group level).
+In August 2025, Ireland submitted the fourth assessment of conservation status for 59 habitats and 60 species (including three overview assessments of species at a group level).
 A further 8 species are considered to be vagrant in Ireland.

-The spatial data for the third Article 17 report submitted in 2019 are now available for download.
+The spatial data for the third Article 17 report submitted in 2025 are will be made available in due course.